JordanSpencerWu/old-website/_posts/blog/2016/2016-08-08-my-react-router-notes.markdown

 categories: [blog]
 ---

 React Router is a routing library for React.js!
 This library is similar to Sinatra and Express.js, both are used to response to HTTP requests.
-What makes React Router so powerful is it's ability to create a Single Page Application (SPA) using React Components.
-React.js is a great library for dynamically updating the webpage, now it has a routing framework that makes it easy to change between React components!
+What makes React Router so powerful is it's ability to create a Single Page Application (SPA) using react components.
+React.js is a great library for dynamically updating the webpage, now it has a routing framework that makes it easy to change between react components!
 This will be my notes on React Router after doing the tutorial.

 #### Router & Route

-The goal of React Router is to match the URL of the HTTP request and displaying the correct React component!
+The goal of React Router is to match the URL of the HTTP request and display the correct react component!
 The `Router` component is the main React component from the library that does the job.
 This component takes in `Route` props as children to configure a URL and a react component.
 The other common props for this component is the `history` props to keep track of the current URLs and past URLs.
 The following code below creates a simple `Router` component.

 {% highlight javascript %}
   import { Router, hashHistory } from 'react-router'